notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 - Listing those posts on the index page
 - Creating & understanding a database thread pool

+I'd also like to thank github users ianwalker and mycognosist for correcting some errors in this post with a PR.
+If you find any errors or anything unclear about this post, feel free to reach out to me via email or make a PR directly to this blog's github repo.

 ## <a name="references"></a>References

 - [Diesel Getting Started Guide](http://diesel.rs/guides/getting-started/)